incapption-public/LoadBalancedCronTask/README.md

 ### 1.3 Install Crontab

-The idea is that you have only a single cron task running every minute.
+The idea is that you have only one single cron task running every minute.
 This cron task contains all other tasks wrapped by **LoadBalancedCronTask**

 Open your crontab console (e.g. linux: ```crontab -e```)